Release 04.12.2024: migration guide

 did not forward feeCredit

-from any external messages that were sent to it.
-As a result, the wallet used its balance to pay for the execution of smart contracts across async call chains.
+from any external transactions that were sent to it.
+As a result, the smart account used its balance to pay for the execution of smart contracts across async call chains.
 This made managing feeCredit

 complicated when interacting with other smart contracts.